Americans, Canadians open junior hockey world championship with wins - ExBulletin

 FINLAND 3 GERMANY 1

-Samuel Helenius scored twice and Joel Maata had the eventual winner in the second period for Finland (1-0), with Brad Lambert assisting in both of Helenius’ goals.
+Samuel Helenius scored twice and Joel Maata had the eventual winner in the second period for Finland (1-0), with Brad Lambert assisting on both Helenius goals.

 Leevi Merilainen made 23 saves for the win in the net.